A shower filter protects you from exposure to chemicals that may be more harmful in the shower than in drinking water. Here’s what you need to know.

 Also, remember that our skin is pretty effective at absorbing chemicals, which is why we’re so careful about the ingredients in skin care products.

 What’s in your water?
-Why shower filters may be a savvy move
+Why a shower filter may be a savvy move

 I checked which contaminants are found in my municipal water supply, and discovered most of them are disinfection byproducts, which are found in my water at 2-7 times the levels of the health guidelines: